 Number Name Meaning 3 QUIT Quit.
-11 SEGV Segmentation Violation.
-This signal is sent if a program makes illegal use of memory, that is, it tried to write somewhere it was not allowed to.
-20 TSTP Terminal Stop.
-This is the signal sent by the terminal when the Ctrl-z key is pressed.
-Unlike the STOP signal, the TSTP signal is received by the program but the program may choose to ignore it.
-28 WINCH Window Change.
-This is a signal sent by the system when a window changes size.
-Some programs, like top and less will respond to this signal by redrawing themselves to fit the new window dimensions.
+11 SEGV Segmentation violation.
+This signal is sent if a program makes illegal use of memory, that is, if it tried to write somewhere it was not allowed to write.
+28 WINCH Window change.
+This is the signal sent by the system when a window changes size.
+Some programs, such as top and less will respond to this signal by redrawing themselves to fit the new window dimensions.

-For the curious, a complete list of signals can be seen with the following command:
+For the curious, a complete list of signals can be displayed with the following command:

+'''

-[me@linuxbox ~]\$ kill -1
+[me@linuxbox ~]$ kill -l

+'''

-Sending Signals To Multiple Processes With killall
+Sending Signals to Multiple Processes with killall